HumanDynamics/RevolvingLoanHack/ProjectPlan/ProjectPoster.md

 Applying data, analytics and blockchain as a solution to the world refugee crisis; to provide better financial services and combat economic instability on the Haiti/DR border.

 Building open source products that best fit the needs of Community Banks and Savings Circles.
-We believe that easy, free access to usable digital (self sovereign) identity will enable refugees and stateless persons to become participating actors in a global economy.
+We believe that open access to usable digital (self sovereign) identity will enable refugees and stateless persons to become participating actors in a global economy.

 ## Research Objective